 Our programs are open to the community, and tailored to meet the needs of people affected by cancer.
 Classes and workshops are free or low cost on a pay-as-you-can basis, ensuring that our programs are accessible to everyone.

 To register, please select the suggested cost option below, or call Kiersten Gallagher or Ali Decker at 202.483.8600 to pay a different amount of your choosing.

 About Erika Cleveland

 Artist, writer, and healer, Erika Cleveland was trained as an art therapist at NYU.
 After working clinically for many years with children and adults in settings such as the International Center for the Disabled in NYC and Boston Children’s Hospital, she studied at the School of the Museum of Fine Arts in Boston.
 Her current focus is on the ways in which changes, big and small, cataclysmic and celebratory, force us to grow and reinvent ourselves.
 In addition to offering healing doll workshops, she makes commissioned healing dolls.
-She is an Associate artist at the Torpedo Factory in Alexandria, VA, where she makes and shows her dolls.
-She can also be found in her new studio at the Jackson Art Center in Georgetown, DC.
+Most recently she was juried into the Torpedo Factory in Alexandria, VA where she makes and shows her dolls.
 When not at the Torpedo Factory, Erika can be found working in her tiny DC home studio.
-Or she might be hanging out with her husband, two kids ( two teens and her 100-pound bull dog who thinks he’s a lap dog.)
-You can find more of her work at http://www.transformativehealingdolls.com/.
+Or she might be hanging out with her husband, two kids (a teen and an almost-teen,) and her 100-pound bulldog who thinks he’s a lap dog.